CCI to begin certification for Family Care services

-The Wisconsin Department of Health Services (DHS) received notification from Care Wisconsin and My Choice Family Care managed care organizations (MCOs) of their intent to merge into one entity effective January 1, 2020.
-Both entities provide services within Wisconsin’s Family Care program in Dane county.
+The Wisconsin Department of Health Services (DHS) received notification from Care Wisconsin and My Choice Family Care managed care organizations (MCOs) of their intent to merge into one entity effective Jan.
+1, 2020.
+Both entities provide services within Wisconsin’s Family Care program in Dane County.

 Family Care is a Wisconsin long-term care program operating in all 72 Wisconsin counties that helps frail elders and adults with disabilities get the services they need to remain in their homes.
 This comprehensive and flexible program offers services to foster independence and quality of life for members, while recognizing the need for interdependence and support.